How to say “small” in Japanese

 - chiisai – 小さい (ちいさい) : an i-adjective meaning ‘small’ in Japanese.

 Japanese native speakers normally use this i-adjective to describe something small in size or amount.
-Depending on the words used together, therefore, it can also mean ‘tiny’, ‘little’, ‘fine’, or such.
+Depending on the words used together, therefore, this can also mean ‘tiny’, ‘little’, ‘fine’, or such.

 The definition and meanings are simple and clear, I think.
-Then, let me explain how to use it through the example sentence below.
+Then, let me explain how to use this i-adjective through the example sentence below.

 Example #1: how to say “small” in Japanese